TokenEngineeringCommunity/website/docs/academy-welcome.md

 The TokenEngineering Academy offers lectures, workshops and seminars for everyone interested in this emerging engineering field and aiming to put it into practice.
 Please find below our current program including details on the course agenda, timelines, registrations and costs.
-If you have any further questions, don't hesitate to [contact us](a.kreitenweis@conectopia.io).
+If you have any further questions, don't hesitate to contact us: <angela@tokenengineering.net>.

 ## Introduction to Token Engineering